 The storytelling App »Jewish History in Worms – ShUM« was created in cooperation between SchUM-Städte e.V. and the Interdisciplinary Centre for Digital Experience Design of the Departments of Tourism/Transportation and Computer Science of the University of Applied Sciences Worms (www.hs-worms.de/ized).

-The ShUM Sites of Speyer, Worms and Mainz apply for inscription on the UNESCO World Heritage List in 2020.
+The ShUM Sites of Speyer, Worms and Mainz apply for being enlisted as UNESCO World Heritage in 2020.
 The state of Rhineland-Palatinate with its institutions, the three cities and the SchUM-Städte e.V. will develop various products for visitors.
 This App is one of these projects.

 We would like to thank the foundation »Gut.für die Region« of the Sparkasse Worms-Alzey-Ried for their generous support in implementing the project.